Long Trail: Day 1 (A Most Expected Journey)

 The morning began with a mad scramble…

-With that option out the window, I did what any normal millennial would do an I googled Bennington taxis.
+With that option out the window, I did what any normal millennial would do, and I googled Bennington taxis.
 As it happens, there was one listed…only one.
-Fingers crossed, I called that taxi service and someone answered.
+Fingers crossed, I called that taxi service, and someone answered.
 I explained my predicament and was told that she could take me there for $40.

-10 harrowing minutes later I arrived at the trailhead.
-I called my wife, told her I loved her and I started my adventure.
-The sun was shining and the weather was perfect.
+10 harrowing minutes later, I arrived at the trailhead.
+I called my wife, told her I loved her, and started my adventure.
+The sun was shining, and the weather was perfect.

-Before actually getting to the Long Trail, you first have to go up the Pine Cobble Trail which is 3 miles.
+Before actually getting to the Long Trail, you first have to go up the steep Pine Cobble Trail.
 After meeting up with the Appalachian Trail, I continued north until I reached the Southern Terminus.

-Upon starting the trail I immediately took note of one thing…mud. every 5 feet there were pools of mud.
+Upon starting the trail, I immediately took note of one thing…mud.
+There were pools of it everywhere.
 This continued throughout the day.
-They don’t call it ‘Vermud’ for nothing I guess.
+They don’t call it ‘Vermud’ for nothing, I guess.
 It was so bad, I actually lost my shoe.
 As I lifted my foot, my shoe was stuck in the mud.

 Not many breathtaking views on the first day, but I saw some great beaver ponds along the way.